onflow/fcl-js/packages/fcl/README.md

 - They always have a payer and proposer
 - They usually have authorizations
 - Payer, proposer, and first authorization are more often than not the current user
-- The more complex the transaction the higher the comput limit
+- The more complex the transaction the higher the compute limit

 Initialization transactions are often the most scary looking, while also probably the most similar between contracts.
 Other transactions like the following that will live in `./src/flow/profile-set-name.tx.js` generally will borrow a resource from the AuthAccount and do some action on the resource.